dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 ### Snapshot generation

 Ideally, we would like to compute the snapshot for every block the node sees.
 However, computation of the snapshot is expensive.
-It takes roughly 10 minutes to dump all the UTXO sets from the chainstate DB and compute the SHA256 hash of it.
+It takes roughly 20 minutes to dump all the UTXO sets from the chainstate DB and compute the ECMH of it.
 To overcome this, we will generate the snapshot only for the checkpoint that can be potentially finalized epoch with the step of `150` epochs.
 The reason of doing it every 150 epochs is to generate the snapshot ~1/day.
 Current block rate is: `1 block/15 secs or 1/15*60*60*24 = 5760 blocks = 115 epochs`